What the Distributed Energy Resources Roadmap Means For You

 The Distributed Energy Resources Roadmap (DER Roadmap) has recently been released by the Energy Transformation Taskforce, an initiative of the WA state government.
 The Roadmap facilitates a major transformation of WA’s electricity industry and deals with the switch from a coal and fossil fuels to a grid dominated by renewable energy and battery storage.

-Distributed Energy Resources, or DER, are smaller-scale devices that either use, generate or store electricity such as renewable energy generation like rooftop solar PV systems and energy storage like batteries, as well as electric vehicles and technology that consumers can use at their premises to manage their electricity demand, such as hot water systems, pool pumps or smart appliances.
+Distributed Energy Resources, or DER, are smaller-scale devices that either use, generate or store electricity such as renewable energy generation like rooftop solar PV systems and energy storage like batteries, as well as electric vehicles and technology that consumers can use at their premises to manage their electricity demand.

 What is the DER Roadmap?